 Looking for ways to fight off Alzheimer’s disease?
-If you’re in your later years, a study suggests adding stress management to your bag of tricks.
+You may want to add stress management to your bag of tricks.

 Older people who report feeling chronically stressed are more likely to develop mild cognitive impairment, a precursor to Alzheimer’s in some people.

-Researchers found that participants who reported having the highest stress levels were more than twice as likely to have mild cognitive impairment as those experiencing low stress.
+Those who reported having the highest stress levels are more than twice as likely to have mild cognitive impairment as those experiencing low stress.

-The study provides strong evidence that perceived stress increases the likelihood that an older person will develop amnestic mild cognitive impairment, Richard Lipton, MD, stated in a release.
-Amnestic mild cognitive impairment, the most common type, is primarily characterized by memory loss.
+The study provides strong evidence that perceived stress increases the likelihood an older person will develop memory loss.

-The researchers say their findings suggest that treating stress in older people could postpone or even prevent the development of Alzheimer’s.
+The findings suggest that treating stress in older people could postpone or even prevent the development of Alzheimer’s.